 What you need to know about ‘MACRA,’ the new Medicare pay reform law

-Now that Medicare physician payment reform is in effect, optometrists need to know how it will affect future payments—and how new programs are intended to work.
+Now that Medicare physician payment reform is in effect, doctors of optometry need to know how it will affect future payments—and how new programs are intended to work.

 As a result of AOA advocacy, doctors of optometry are recognized as physicians for major quality improvement and payment and delivery reforms.